Mural artístico na Fábrica Bhering na Zona Portuária do Rio

 • Vegetarian options

-The prices are usually more affordable than restaurants in the South Zone.
+Prices are usually more affordable than restaurants in Zona Sul.

 The factory houses charming cafés with: